rezamonadi/IGM-Mining/README.md

 This process proceeds in three steps, alternating between the shell and MATLAB.

-First we download the DR7 catalog from this [DR7 CIV catlog]( http://guavanator.uhh.hawaii.edu/~kcooksey/SDSS/CIV/data/sdss_civ_cookseyetal13_update1.fit.gz).
+First we download the DR7 catalog from [DR7 CIV catlog]( http://guavanator.uhh.hawaii.edu/~kcooksey/SDSS/CIV/data/sdss_civ_cookseyetal13_update1.fit.gz).

-    # in shell
-    cd data/scripts
-    ./download_catalogs.sh

 Then we load these catalogs into MATLAB:

     % in MATLAB
     set_parameters;
-    build_catalogs;
+    build_catalogs_dr7;

-The `build_catalogs` script will produce a file called `file_list` in the `data/dr12q/spectra` directory containing relative paths to yet-unfiltered SDSS spectra for download.
+The `build_catalogs` script will produce a file called `file_list` in the `data/dr7/spectra` directory containing relative paths to yet-unfiltered SDSS spectra for download.
 The `file_list` output is available in this repository in the same location.
 The next step is to download the coadded "speclite" SDSS spectra for these observations